Welcome the MPCC Learning Commons!

 - Donors are asked to bring gifts to the Learning Commons.
 Staff will not pickup donated items.

 - Each donor may request to receive a letter from the Assistant Director acknowledging the gift.
-Tax acknowledgement letters will be provided by the appropriate college foundation.
+Tax acknowledgment letters will be provided by the appropriate college foundation.

 - In accordance with the Statement on Appraisals of Gifts adopted by the Association of College and Research Libraries, the Learning Commons, as an interested party, cannot make appraisals of gifts.
 The Learning Commons will assist in the identification of a qualified appraiser.
 Acceptance of a gift does not mean the Learning Commons endorses an appraisal.